How to do an excellent AI alignment project

 By Adam Jones (Published on April 10, 2024)

-As we finish up the taught content in our AI alignment course, we’ll be moving to our four-week project sprint.
+As we finish the taught content in our AI alignment course, we’ll be moving to our four-week project sprint.
 This is an opportunity for you to build something that enables you to:

 • Apply the knowledge you’ve gained from the taught content weeks